Schneider Electric Expands Home Electrical Portfolio to Meet Homeowners Aspirations for Smarter Living - The Tribune

 Schneider Electric Expands Home Electrical Portfolio to Meet Homeowners' Aspirations for Smarter Living

-New Delhi [India], June 17: Schneider Electric, the global leader in digital transformation of energy management and automation, has reaffirmed its commitment to the home electricals market with a wide range of innovative new products to communicate the differentiated value proposition to homeowners, retailers, electricians, home builders, architects and more.
+New Delhi, June 17, 2025 — Schneider Electric, the global leader in digital transformation of energy management and automation, has reaffirmed its commitment to the home electricals market with a wide range of innovative new products to communicate the differentiated value proposition to homeowners, retailers, electricians, home builders, architects and more.

 Reaffirms its commitment to increase engagement with end consumers, retailers, electricians, home builders and architects through differentiated offers.